s-Konrad/sokoban-game/README.md

 Each of them notifies the user with a short message regarding the issue.

 ## Get level data from files
-In the `load_level.py` module there is one main function (`get_level`) that uses three helper function to gather level data from given .json file and initialize respective objects.
+In the `load_level.py` module there is one main function (`get_level`) that uses three helper function to gather level data from given JSON file and initialize respective objects.

 ### Example of level file
 #### '0.json'